-[00:22:57] Carol Berkin: I mean, this was not a government that could bring out the long arm of the bureaucracy.
+[00:23:09.5] Carol Berkin: This was not a government that could bring out the long arm of the bureaucracy.
 They were not especially powerful.
-What was worrisome to the people who were forward-looking, like Madison, is they saw the writing on the wall.
-They saw that if the bank was approved, it certainly wouldn't benefit Southern planters.
-They saw that the report on public credit was really something that would favor Northern mercantile activity and banking.
-So what they were worried about was what was gonna happen down the line much more than they were worried about the immediate present of an overpowering government.
-I don't think certainly Washington did not feel his government was overpowering.
-When the Whiskey Rebellion was over and it was finally put down Hamilton wanted to send the army in immediately to crush the rebellion.
-And Washington, who turns out to be a brilliant administrator says, "Hm, I don't know whether that would look very good for people who are afraid of tyranny in the national government.
-Let's try other things first."
+What was worrisome to the people who were forward looking like Madison is they saw the writing on the wall.
+They saw that if the bank was was approved, it certainly wouldn't benefit Southern planters.
+They saw that the report on public credit was really something that would favor northern mercantile activity and banking.
+So what they were worried about was what was going to happen down the line much more than they were worried about the immediate present of an overpowering government.
+Certainly Washington did not feel his government was overpowering.

+[00:24:06.9] Carol Berkin: When the whiskey rebellion was over and it was finally put down, Hamilton wanted to send the army in immediately to crush the rebellion.
+And Washington, who turns out to be a brilliant administrator says, oh, I don't know whether that would look very good for people who are afraid of tyranny in the national government.
+Look, let's try other things first.
+So they try negotiations.
+They try court cases.
+And finally, they send troops in.

-[00:24:24] Carol Berkin: So they try negotiations, they try court cases, and finally, they send troops in.
-Washington then issues a statement saying, "I apologize.
-I overstepped my limits.
-Because it was an emergency and Congress wasn't in office.
-I'd like the Senate, representing the states, I'd like the Senate to confirm that what I did was all right."
+[00:24:45.4] Carol Berkin: Washington then issues a statement saying, I apologize.
+I overstepped my limits because it was an emergency and Congress wasn't in office.
+I'd like the Senate representing the states, I'd like the Senate to confirm that what I did was all right.
 So it's not as if they are yet an overbearing state.

-Honestly, if you look at Madison, you can see that what he feared was what Hamilton was laying down for the future.
-And this fight about state's rights and national right is, I think to a great extent, a fight about whether agriculture or trade is going to dominate the country.
+[00:25:17.7] Carol Berkin: Honestly, if you look at Madison, you can see that what he feared was what Hamilton was laying down for the future.
+And this fight about states rights and national rights is, I think, to a great extent, a fight about whether agriculture or trade is going to dominate the country.
 Trade didn't dominate it yet.
-It's not as if Virginia farmers were all trying to become merchants.

-[00:25:35] Carol Berkin: But he saw the future.
-He was one of these men, Madison, one of these hypochondriac who thought he wouldn't live until next week most of the time, Madison saw that what Hamilton was laying down was the future.
-And so, I don't think that the 1790s can be read as a great conflict between nationalism and provincialism, I think it can be read as a slow effort of the national government to establish its legitimacy.
+I mean, agriculture, it's not as if Virginia farmers were all trying to become merchants, but he saw the future.
+He was one of these men, Madison, one of these hypochondriac that he was and who thought he wouldn't live till next week.
+Most of the time, Madison saw that what Hamilton was laying down was the future.

+[00:26:11.0] Carol Berkin: So I don't think that the '70s, '90s can be read as a great conflict between nationalism and provincialism.
+I think it can be read as a slow effort of the national government to establish its legitimacy.
 That's what Washington was trying to do.
 That's what Adams was trying to do, to get Americans to accept the legitimacy of the central government.